OUDSL/openrefine-tutorial/_site/index.md

 ![Creating a project](images/image_02.png)

-The next screen shows you a preview of your data.
-Typically, OpenRefine does a pretty good job of parsing the data, but takes some time to look at the different options availabe if it doesn't.
+The next screen displays a preview of your data.
+Typically, OpenRefine does a pretty good job of parsing the data, but it is worthwhile toto look at the options at the bottom of the screen that are available if you need to change the parsing settings.
+For example, OpenRefine might try to read in comma deliminated files as tab deliminated.
+In that case, you would need to adjust the settings to force the system to parse by commas.

-You can also change the name of your project using the text box in the upper left corner.
+You probably want to change the name of your project using the text box in the upper right corner.
 If you don't change it, the project will have the same name as the original file including the file extensions.
 I will go and remove the xlsx part from the title.

 Once you are ready, click Create Project in the upper right next to the title.